KedarZope17/KedarZope17/README.md

 - 👋 Hi, I’m @KedarZope
 - 👀 I’m interested in application of Artificial Intelligence in using Web Development Technologies
 - 🌱 I’m currently learning machine learning and deep learning.
-- 💞️ I’m looking to collaborate on computer vision
 - 📫 How to reach me
 -   zope.kedar97@gmail.com